foliea/old_c_projects/README.md

 ## push_swap

-This program take the l_a list as parameter, as a list of parameters (No doubles, all numbers are valid and ﬁt in an integer).
+This program take the parameters as a list of parameters (no doubles, all numbers are valid and ﬁt in an integer).
 This program display the series of operations allowing to sort the list.
 Operations are displayed separated by a space, no space at the start or the end, and with a newline at the end.
 The goal is to sort the list with the fewest operations possible.